Tesla EV Installer

 Freequently Asked Questions

 My name is Andrew, a second-generation native of Northern VA, McLean.
-I have been professionally installing E.V. chargers as an electrician since 2017 with an electrical installation company under Tesla certification and had the opportunity to know and work with some of the best electricians in the D.C. area.
-Since then I have focused solely on home-charging installation.
+I have been professionally installing E.V. chargers as an electrician since 2017 with HavePower–the Washington D.C.
+Area’s top Tesla recommended installer–and have focused in this niche electrical installation as a state-licensed Journeyman electrician.

 Do you take shortcuts in your work?